Lizenzero - Simply license packaging Lizenzero - Simply license packaging

 Who is responsible for the take-back and recycling of waste?

 Responsibility for the take-back and recycling of packaging waste is borne by the companies who place sales packaging on the market, who therefore also pay the associated packaging licence fees.
 The criterion applied here is that of the ‘initial distributor’.
 An initial distributor is a manufacturer or retailer who fills sales packaging with goods for the first time, and then distributes this unit of goods and packaging to a private end user.
 Initial distributors are legally responsible for paying the packaging licence fees.
-This licence fee payment must be made to an operator of a dual system – such as Interseroh+, for example, whose Lizenzero online shop greatly simplifies the packaging licensing process.
+This licence fee payment must be made to an operator of a dual system – such as Interzero Recycling Alliance, for example, whose Lizenzero online shop greatly simplifies the packaging licensing process.

 License now